grscheller/scheller-linux-archive/linuxHome/README.md

 # linuxHome
-This project is a stripped down version of the Linux environment syncingi<br>
+This project is a stripped down version of the Linux environment syncing<br>
 mechanisms I use at work.

 ## Description:
 Mechanism to share a common set of Linux Bash configuration files between<br>